VishalProgammer/Recipe-Roster/README.md

 # Recipe-Roster
-It a fully functional Recipeweb app where you can Discover new recipes via cousines, diets and ingridents.
+It a fully functional Recipeweb app Login-logout feature & Explore recipes via cousines, diets and ingridents.

 You can check it out here: https://recipe-roster.netlify.app